aosabook/500lines/search-engine/README.md

-this presentation glosses over a couple of other issues that more complete search engines handle: our documents are not divided into fields, which means that you can't, say, search for a term in just the title, or just the filename, or (as in my email search engine `dumbfts` that this was modeled after)
+this presentation glosses over a couple of other issues that more complete search engines handle: our documents are not divided into fields, which means that you can’t, say, search for a term in just the title, or just the filename, or (as in my email search engine `dumbfts` that this was modeled after)